mirhagk/PowerCommandParser/readme.md

 Enums
 ===

 Enums are supported, both flag enums and regular enums.
 Enums will be matched by name, and flag enums can be specified by separating them with a comma.
 If an enum isn't marked as required, then the default value will be 0, so using `Unspecified` as the first enum value is useful.
+Currently enums are case sensitive, but this is a bug and should be case insensitive in future versions.

 Switches
 ===